LeoColomb/DearPhotoshop/README.md

 ## How

+_This script/project is originaly build for **Adobe Photoshop CS6**._

 * You need a good picture (a photography)
 * You need a pic of a hand (this is the hard point)
 * [Download the script](https://raw.githubusercontent.com/LeoColomb/DearPhotoshop/master/src/DearPhotoshop.atn) and import it in Photoshop
+* Open the original photography and make a selection where the _mise en abime_ will be inserted
-* Execute the script on the original photography
+* Execute the script
-* Import the hand
+* Import and place the hand
 * Wouaouh!

 ## License